-The horizontal and vertical extent of excavation on Parcel 1 was determined largely through pre-excavation delineation sampling; however, where delineation was not completed, post-excavation endpoint samples were collected.
-Excavation of soil hotspots (soil with exceedances of the established SSALs) extended vertically until the bottom endpoint samples were less than the respective SSALs, or until excavation had proceeded as far below the water table as practicable.
-Laboratory analytical results of the hotspot delineation sampling are summarized in Table 3, and endpoint sampling results are summarized in Table 7.
-Final post-excavation endpoint sampling results representative of soil left in place are detailed in Tables 8a to 8h.
+Post-excavation sidewall and bottom endpoint samples were collected on Parcel 3 on a predetermined grid.
+Excavation of soil hotspots extended vertically until the bottom endpoint samples were less than the respective SSALs, or until excavation had proceeded as far below the water table as practicable.
+Laboratory analytical results of the endpoint samples are summarized in Table 7.
+Final post-excavation endpoint sampling results representative of soil left in place are detailed in Tables 8a to 8e.
 A Property-wide summary table of only the final endpoint samples with concentrations greater than the SSALs is provided as Table 9.
-Residual contamination areas where soil concentrations greater than the SSAL remained in place below the water table are discussed in Section 1.4.5, and are shown on Figure 9.
+Residual contamination areas where concentrations greater than the SSAL remained in place below the water table are discussed in Section 1.4.5, and are shown on Figure 9.

-The excavated soil was managed for disposal as non-hazardous or hazardous waste based on previous analytical results.
-Hazardous waste material from Parcel 1 consisted of soil with either PCB concentrations greater than 50 ppm or TCLP lead concentrations greater than 5 mg/l.
+The excavated soil was managed as non-hazardous waste or hazardous waste based on previous analytical results.
+Hazardous waste identified on Parcel 3 consisted of soil with PCB concentrations greater than 50 ppm.
 Excavated material was either loaded directly into trucks for off-site disposal or temporarily stockpiled for later disposal.
-Remedial excavation was performed on Parcels 1, 2 and 3 of the Property within the same time frame.
-Estimated quantities of soil removed from Parcel 1 and disposed of off-site consisted of the approximately 10,611,940 pounds (5,306 tons) of non-hazardous waste, approximately 6,015,522 pounds (3,008 tons) of PCB hazardous waste, and approximately 699,196 pounds (350 tons) of lead hazardous waste.
+Remedial excavation was performed on Parcels 1, 2 and 3 of the Property within the same time frame, with soil from like characterization combined in stockpiles prior to disposal.
+Estimated quantities of soil removed from Parcel 3 and disposed of off-site consisted of the approximately 12,616,417 pounds (6,308 tons) of non-hazardous waste, and approximately 4,545,061 pounds (2,273 tons) of PCB hazardous waste.
 A map of the areas where remedial excavation was performed is shown in Figure 8.
-A contour map showing the bottom elevation of remediation-related cuts is included as Figure 10a.
+A contour map showing the bottom elevation of remediation-related cuts is included as Figure 10.

-The excavations were backfilled with imported material specifically approved by NYSDEC or on-site fill meeting the SSALs.
-Backfill of remediation excavations of Parcel 1 was placed to elevations ranging from approximately elevation +3 feet to +15 feet; however, subsequent construction grading has further altered the topography.
-Final grades on Parcel 1 after construction-related backfilling and grading ranged from about elevation +3.5 to +5.5 feet.
-A contour map showing the bottom elevation of all cuts (the deeper of both remediation-related and completed construction-related excavations) is included as Figure 10b.
+The excavations were backfilled with imported material meeting TAGM 4046 RSCOs or specifically approved by NYSDEC, or on-site fill meeting the SSALs.
+Backfill of remediation excavations of Parcel 3 was placed to elevations ranging from approximately elevation +4 feet to +5 feet.
 The locations and elevations of the current site cover are shown on Figure 11a, and the final site cover as part of the anticipated development is shown on Figure 11b.
 Elevations of the current site cover are included as Figure 12.

 The backfill was approved for import to the Property prior to promulgation of the Part 375 regulations in December 2006; however, the backfill sample results were compared to the Part 375 SCOs for Unrestricted Use and Restricted Residential Use for reference.
-There were exceedances of certain of the Part 375 SCOs for Unrestricted Use and Restricted Residential Use in categories of backfill material as detailed on Tables 10a to 13d, and summarized below:
+The SCOs from the December 2006 Part 375 regulations are summarized in Table 10.
+There were exceedances of certain of the Part 375 SCOs for Unrestricted Use and Restricted Residential Use in categories of backfill material as detailed on Tables 11a to 14d. and summarized below: